Monthly Lawn & Landscape Lorne Hall Monthly Lawn & Landscape Lorne Hall

 Texas Red Yucca produce tall red flowering spikes this month.
 There are several varieties.
 Brakelights Res Yucca is a favorite.

-Awe…June…Spend time outside, in your lawn and landscape, enjoying the beauty every day!
+Awe…may your June be filled with time outside, in your lawn and landscape, on your patio with family and friends, enjoying the beauty every day!

 If you have any questions, please send us an email or call.